shivampandey191/backgroundtestserver/README.md

 commands to start the local server -

-npm install
+1. npm install
+and then
-npm run dev
+2. npm run dev